aws-amplify/docs/js/xr.md

 });
 ```

 The XR Category allows a Sumerian scene to be rendered into an DIV HTML element with `loadScene` method.
-When the scene is loaded successfully, *XR.start()* method will start the scene.
+When the scene has been loaded the *XR.start()* method will start the scene.
 To render the scene, pass your scene name and the id of the element in the method call:

 ```javascript
 // Load scene with sceneName: "scene1" into dom element id: "sumerian-scene-dom-id"